-UALR offers a graduate certificate in nonprofit management for executives, directors and managers of nonprofit organizations as well as students interested in entering the nonprofit world.
-The program is designed to improve the management and leadership skills of persons working in all sizes of nonprofit organizations in a variety of settings — e.g.,social services, health care, education, arts, culture, recreation, advocacy, legal services, international aid and religion.
+UA Little Rock offers a graduate certificate in nonprofit management for executives, directors and managers of nonprofit organizations as well as students interested in entering the nonprofit sector.
+The program is designed to improve the management and leadership skills of persons working in all sizes of organizations in a variety of settings.
 Many students who matriculate in the certificate program often enroll, or continue their advanced studies in the MPA program.

-Classes are taught by experienced faculty from a variety of fields and by experienced professionals in the local nonprofit community.
+Classes are taught by knowledgeable faculty and experienced professionals in the local nonprofit community.
 Learning with managers from nonprofit organizations enables students to develop their personal styles of management and leadership while gaining knowledge and skills in topics outside their immediate job areas for further professional growth.

 Required Courses – (6 hours)

 - Capstone Project (PADM 7374)

 - Human Resource Management (PADM 7313)